 is our rustic Spanish hotel, just a short walk to the sea.

 We are giving away a free therapy for a limited period

-We offer a free therapy of your choice, just book for 7 nights.
+We offer a free therapy of your choice, either massage or reflexology.
 Surrender your body to the uplifting effects of an aromatherapy massage.
 Pamper yourself with a facial and massage combo, heal your mind and body with a re-balancing reflexology.

 OM Tranquil Yoga, who could imagine anyone not liking stretching their body out on a soft comfortable mat, in the warm outdoors.
 Practicing yoga tones your body and refreshes your mind and in so doing, improves your immune system, lowers your stress levels, and gives sooo many more health benefits.
 Yoga has been with us, for more than 5,000 years, in many different forms.
 Athough they are all based on the same postures/Asanas, each form having a particular focus

 We have a variety of inspired holidays, bespoke to the individual, combining Yoga & Walking, Yoga & Cleanse and Pure Yoga, all with optional activities and Therapies.